 How to Tell If Your Vehicle’s Rotors Are Worn

-Every time you pull out of your driveway and into Mesa traffic, you put your life in the hands of your vehicle’s braking system.
+Every time you pull out of your driveway and into Phoenix metro traffic, you put your life in the hands of your vehicle’s braking system.
 The ability to slow down and stop your car is critical for keeping you and your passengers safe.

 At Highline Car Care, we take our responsibility for your safety seriously, which is why we pay special attention to brake discs.
 These disc-shaped components are part of your car’s wheels.
 When you hit the brakes, a pair of calipers squeezes the brake pads against the rotor, creating friction that brings your vehicle to a stop.

 Over time, the force of the brake pads pressing against the discs can cause these parts to wear out or warp.
 When this happens, your ability to safely stop your car is limited.
 That’s why it’s extremely important to stay vigilant for indications that your rotors are due for repairs.

 Signs of Worn Brake Discs